 I wrote!
 Reader NotesGo to section

-The rest of the passage, upon hearing this message, gave them warm applause.
+The rest of the passage, hearing this message, gave them some warm applause.
 The video ends with a close-up of one of the visibly excited fighters.
-I must admit that when I saw the images, I was excited too.
+I must admit that when I saw the pictures, I was also excited.

-As often happens to me in these cases, once the emotion passed, I questioned myself: what was it that produced it? (maybe it's a reflection of my role as a writer: in order to generate some kind of emotion in the reader it's very useful to know what produces it in me).
+As usually happens in these cases, once the excitement passed, I questioned myself: what produced it? (perhaps it is a reflection of my facet as a writer: in order to generate some kind of emotion in the reader it is very useful to know what produces it in me).

 And I didn't like the answer very much.
-What moved me was the anger and sense of injustice that our country had with the soldiers of this infamous war.
+What moved me was the anger and feeling of injustice our country had with the soldiers of this infamous war.

-Let's start at the beginning: the Falklands war was a drowning swarm of a government that needed some kind of popularity and social recognition.
-It was badly planned and, above all, poorly executed.
+Let's start at the beginning: the Falkland War was a drowning slap of a government that needed some kind of popularity and social recognition.
+It was poorly planned and, above all, poorly executed.

-18-year-olds were recruited to fight, without the necessary equipment or training, in one of the most hostile climates on the planet against one of the world's most important military powers.
-There are many testimonies of punishments and torture by Argentine superiors (even mention of soldiers killed for these reasons).
-That is, an infamous war in which the State systematically abused and risked the lives of its citizens (soldiers but also collimbas) for the delirium of a madman.
-So far the blame of the military leadership that ruled us until '83.
+18-year-old children were recruited to fight, without the necessary equipment or training, in one of the most hostile climates on the planet against one of the most important military powers in the world.
+There are many testimonies of punishment and torture on the part of Argentine superiors (even people speak of soldiers killed for these reasons).
+That is, an infamous war in which the state systematically mistreated and risked the lives of its citizens (soldiers but also colymbas) for the delirium of a madman.
+So far the fault of the military leadership that ruled us until '83.

-But my anger and sense of injustice go further: since we regained democracy, we had plenty of time to pay tribute to them and recognize them as they deserve.
+But my struggle and my feeling of injustice go further: ever since we regained democracy we had a lot of time to honor them and recognize them as they deserve.

-The Nation somehow screwed up their lives (some, still today, roam the trains selling stamps to live) and never recognized them, neither economically nor symbolically, as they deserve it.
+The Nation somehow screwed up their lives (some, still today, roam the trains selling prints to live) and never recognized them, economically or symbolically, as they deserve it.

-And at that point I could not but relate it to one of the worst aspects, in my opinion, of Argentine ethos : we are terribly exitists.
-If we had won that war and today on the islands flamed the Argentine flag, would things be the same?
+And at that point I could not but relate it to one of the worst aspects, in my opinion, of the Argentine ethos : we are terribly exitist.
+If we had won that war and today on the islands the Argentine flag was flaming, would things be the same?
 I'm inclined to think not.
-I think it is one of the clearest examples that Argentines do not reward the effort or the preparation or the will: we only care about the outcome.
-The fact that we get to a football tech gives me a big deal.
-But the fact that it happens to us with the lives of compatriots already makes me sad.
-Health, Malvinas survivors.
+I think this is one of the clearest examples that Argentines do not reward the effort neither preparation nor will: we only care about the result.
+What happens to us with a football coach makes me feel shocked.
+But what happens to us with the life of compatriots already gives me sadness.
+Cheers, Malvinas survivors.
 From here, all my recognition.
 But above all, my most sincere apology.